knutnergaard/FontLab-Scripts/SMuFL/smufl_builder/readme.md

-Considering the many component-based symbols used in music notation generally, and the numerous – partially or fully – visually identical glyphs found in the SMuFL standard, makes SMuFLbuilder a real timesaver for any creator of SMuFL fonts.
+Considering the many component-based symbols used in music notation generally, and the numerous – partially or fully – visually identical glyphs found in the SMuFL standard, SMuFLbuilder is a real timesaver for any creator of SMuFL fonts.

 ## Table of contents